-8. For convenience, a summary table of how each approach listed in table 1 above corresponds to the issues/themes raised in the review conclusions that need to be addressed is available as an informal document to the sixty-first session of the Working Group on Strategies and Review.
+7. For convenience, a summary table of how each approach listed in table 1 above corresponds to the issues/themes raised in the review conclusions that need to be addressed is available as an informal document to the sixty-first session of the Working Group on Strategies and Review.
 It summarizes the extent to which these themes can be addressed by each of the approaches.
-The clean-up of articles of the amended Gothenburg Protocol is not retained as a theme in the table, as this would only be possible and/or relevant in the case of the revision of the text of the amended Gothenburg Protocol.
+Any further reorganisation of articles of the amended Gothenburg Protocol is not retained as a theme in the table, as this would only be possible and/or relevant in the case of the revision of the text of the amended Gothenburg Protocol.

-9. The four above-mentioned approaches are described in detail below; these approaches are not prioritized and the options within each approach are non-exhaustive.
+8. The four above-mentioned approaches are described in detail below; these approaches are not prioritized and the options within each approach are non-exhaustive.

-A. Approach 1: Continue with the amended Gothenburg Protocol in its current form
+A. Approach 1: Continue with ratifying and implementing the amended Gothenburg Protocol (no revision)

-10. This approach maintains the status quo and would involve continuing to work with the ratification and implementation of the amended Gothenburg Protocol in its current form, including continued scientific work as envisaged by the Protocol.
+9. This approach would involve continuing to work with the ratification and implementation of the amended Gothenburg Protocol in its current form, including continued scientific work as envisaged by the Protocol, but would not involve new commitments or increased ambition to reduce air pollutant emissions.
 This approach would focus on reporting of emissions and implementation of emission abatement measures, compliance review, exchange of information and technology, awareness-raising, research, development and monitoring.
 This is the least ambitious approach as the number of possible initiatives without amending the Gothenburg Protocol is limited.
+Approach 1 would logically be accompanied by a continued focus on capacity building, awareness-raising, and/or other cooperation or support (cross-cutting Approach 4).
 Further initiatives could include:

-(a) Continuing work to improve Parties’ emission inventories, harmonizing emission inventories for air pollutants with those for greenhouse gases;
+(a) Continuing work to improve Convention Parties’ emission inventories, harmonizing emission inventories for air pollutants with those for greenhouse gases;

 (b) Making operational improvements to flexibility provisions to further facilitate implementation/compliance, such as: